Riemannian MeanFlow: Theoretical Connections to Existing Flow-map Learning Methods

 In the following, we analyze these objectives in more detail and clarify the role of the stop-gradient operator in GFM.
 In prior works on consistency models~\citep{pmlr-v202-song23a} and MeanFlow~\citep{geng2025mean}, the stop-gradient operator is primarily introduced to avoid computing expensive higher-order derivatives (e.g., gradients through Jacobian--vector products) and to improve computational efficiency and optimization stability.
 In GFM, stop-gradient is likewise employed in the differential objectives; however, due to the structure of these objectives, it blocks higher-order derivatives only partially and therefore does not fully eliminate the associated computational overhead.
-From this perspective, our formulation can be viewed as a principled refinement that yields differential objectives in which higher-order derivatives are avoided by construction.
+From this perspective, our formulation yields differential objectives in which higher-order derivatives are avoided by construction, resulting in improved computational efficiency and empirical stability.

 Finally, for the semigroup objective, we show that the G-PSD objective and our corresponding formulation can be heuristically related through loss weighting with respect to the length of the time interval.
 We empirically demonstrate that our formulation leads to superior performance in \cref{appx:comparison_to_gfm}.